ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 > For more details, see the documentations about [`Component`](https://docs.rs/wasmtime/latest/wasmtime/component/struct.Component.html), [`Linker`](https://docs.rs/wasmtime/latest/wasmtime/component/struct.Linker.html) and [`Store`](https://docs.rs/wasmtime/latest/wasmtime/struct.Store.html).

-As for `ComponentRunStates`, it contains necessary fields to implement `WasiView` trait, which is essential for interacting with the functionalities provided by `wasmtime_wasi`.
-Quoting the [documentation](https://docs.rs/wasmtime-wasi/latest/wasmtime_wasi/trait.WasiView.html) of `wasmtime_wasi`:
+As for `ComponentRunStates`, it contains necessary fields to implement `WasiView` and `IoView` traits, which are essential for interacting with the functionalities provided by `wasmtime_wasi`.
-> (This is) A trait which provides access to internal WASI state.
-This trait is the basis of implementation of all traits in this crate.

 If the above is a lot to take in, fear not.
 All you need to know for now is that all the code in `src/utils.rs` except my little helper function is basically standard to get started.
 You can take your time later to dig into the details of the wasmtime runtime.